gornskew/lisply-mcp/README.md

 ### Stdio Mode

 Stdio mode provides a direct REPL experience for local containers and supports interactive debugging capabilities.
+This mode is completely managed by the middleware and leverages the backend's native REPL interface.

 **Characteristics:**
 - Raw REPL-like output without structured formatting